La casa de los famosos Colombia: Production

 In August 2023, it was reported that Canal RCN had acquired the format La casa de los famosos, itself based on the franchise Celebrity Big Brother.
 Cristina Hurtado and Carla Giraldo were announced as hosts of the program.
 The construction of the mansion began at the end of 2023 in Bogotá, Colombia.
 The space has an area of approximately 2,000 square meters and is equipped with 40 cameras which livestream and film any events within the mansion.
 In December 2023, it was announced that streaming service Vix would host the 24/7 live feeds of the series.
 On 15 January 2024, the Panamanian television channel TVN announced its partnership with Canal RCN for the distribution of the show in Panama.
 The partnership included the addition of a Panamanian contestant.
 The premiere occurred on 11 February 2024.

 On 17 June 2024, Canal RCN renewed the series for a second season.
 In November 2024, it was announced that Vix would not renew its contract with Canal RCN for the broadcast of the 24/7 live feeds, and instead, RCN would take over the broadcast through its digital platforms for the second season.
 That same month, it was announced that Cristina Hurtado wouldn't return as co-host for the second season.
 On 4 December 2024, Marcelo Cezán was confirmed as Hurtado's replacement.
+The season premiered on 26 January 2025.

+On 9 June 2025.
+Canal RCN renewed the series for a third season.
+The season premiered on 12 January 2026.